flarouche3129/seg3103_playground/Lab7/README.md

 Here is a screenshot of the app running:
 ![App running](assets/AppRunning.png)

-Here is a screenshot of the initial SpotBugs analysis:
+Here is a screenshot of the initial SpotBugs analysis where there were 18 total bugs:
 ![SpotBugs Initial Analysis](assets/SpotBugRunning.png)

 ### Bug 1: Comparison of String parameter using == or !=